 Report on Other Legal and Regulatory Requirements

-1) As required by the Companies(Auditor's report) Order 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of Section 143 ofthe Act we give in the Annexure A a statement on the matters specified inparagraphs 3 and 4 of the Order.
+15. As required by the Companies(Auditors Report) order 2016 (" theOrder") issued by the Central Government of India in terms of sub-section (11) ofsection 143 of the Act we give in the Annexure B Statement on the matters specified inparagraphs 3 and 4 of the order to the extent applicable.

 16. As required by Section 143 (3) of the Act we report that:

 a.
 We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;